deepjavalibrary/djl/docs/development/add_model_to_model-zoo.md

-# Add a new model to the model zoo
+# Add a new model to the DJL model zoo

-This document outlines the procedure to add new models into the model zoo.
+This document outlines the procedure to add new models into the DJL model zoo.

 ## Step 1: Prepare the model files